top of page

 • General vendor selection criteria such as their ethics, policies and practices for health and safety, equality, corporate responsibility, environment etc.;

 • Technical competence, qualifications and experience of the ISMS auditors to be assigned to the job (does the CB specialise both in your industry and in ISO/IEC 27001?
 Are their auditors qualified, competent and experienced?
-If your organisation has adopted multiple ISO management systems, does the CB cover all of them, and would they be willing to conduct multi-standard audits in parallel?);
+If your organisation has adopted multiple ISO management systems, does the CB cover all of them, and would they be willing to conduct multi-standard audits in parallel, at reduced cost?);

 • Their working practices, procedures etc. (e.g. will they permit your ISMS internal auditors to shadow and support their auditors?
 Are they willing to be flexible on the timing if you are uncertain of being ready in time?
 How soon after the audit is successfully completed will they issue the certificate?);